robotframework/SeleniumLibrary/README.rst

 Introduction
 ------------

 SeleniumLibrary_ is a web testing library for `Robot Framework`_ that utilizes the Selenium_ tool internally.
+The project is hosted on GitHub_ and downloads can be found from PyPI_.
 See `keyword documentation`_ for available keywords and more information about the library in general.

-SeleniumLibrary requires Selenium 2.53.6 or newer.
-It works with Python 2.7 as well as with Python 3.3 or newer.
+SeleniumLibrary works with Selenium 2.53.6 or newer, including Selenium 3.
+It supports Python 2.7 as well as Python 3.3 or newer.

 SeleniumLibrary is based on the `old SeleniumLibrary`_ that was forked to Selenium2Library_ and then later renamed back to SeleniumLibrary.
-See the `History`_ section below for more information about different versions.
+See the Versions_ and History_ sections below for more information about different versions and the overall project history.

 The new SeleniumLibrary is currently in pre-release phase.
 The final SeleniumLibrary 3.0 release is planned for early September.